build2/README/roadmap.md

   Finally, for MSVC we are waiting for header unit and include translation support hopefully in the form of the module mapper.

-  If you would like to help move things forward on the compiler front, that would be great.
+  If you are working on GCC or Clang and would like to help move things forward on the compilers front, get in touch.

 - **Distributed compilation and caching for C/C++ [WIP]**

   We already have a lot of the infrastructure work in place.
-Specifically, all our compilation goes through partial preprocessing (full preprocessing on MSVC) and we have accurate idea of all the inputs to each translation unit (headers, modules, compiler options, TU tokens themselves, etc) as well as which of them have changed.
+Specifically, all our compilation goes through partial preprocessing (full preprocessing on MSVC) and we have an accurate idea of all the inputs to each translation unit (headers, modules, compiler options, TU tokens themselves, etc) as well as which of them have changed.

 - **Ad hoc build rules**